CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/2-analysis.md

 ## Calibration Algorithms {#calibration-algorithms}

-There are many possible options for calibrating the tracking spaces.
+There are multiple ways of approaching the calibration of the tracking spaces.
 This section will first categorise all available options.

 The first option is to choose devices with a globally anchored tracking system, meaning that all devices have the same origin of their respective tracking spaces.
 SteamVR's Lighthouse system falls into this category.
 The main drawback of this option is limited options for headsets - no option to use existing devices if they do not use the correct tracking system.
 However, the advantage of this option is simplicity.